MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/Claude_Artifact_Flashcard_App.png" style="width: 100%; height: auto;" />
 </center>

-Again, we don't write flashcards that accomodate your app, we write an app that accomodates your flashcards.
+Again, we don't write flashcards that accommodate your app, we write an app that accommodates your flashcards.
 See more, different, user-submitted Claude Artifacts [here](https://claudeartifacts.com/).

 Apart from flashcards, a really good use case for Artifacts is content-based diagram or mind map generation.
 Claude can go through text, find key points, concepts etc. and organize them visually to make the text more accessible and understandable.